 Colombia: All cabinet ministers resign in preparation for a reshuffle.
 However, in the new government named on April 25, María Ángela Holguín remains foreign minister, Luis Carlos Villegas defense minister, Juan Fernando Cristo interior minister, and Mauricio Cárdenas finance minister.

 Congo (Brazzaville): President Denis Sassou-Nguesso names Clément Mouamba as prime minister.
-In the new government named April 30, Calixte Ganongo becomes finance minister, other key positions being unchanged.
+In the new government named April 30, Calixte Nganongo becomes finance minister, other key positions being unchanged.

 Thailand: Former prime minister (1995-96) Banharn Silpa-archa dies.